TuyaInc/tuyasmart_camera_android_sdk_doc/en/resource/ICameraP2P.md

 | OperationDelegateCallBack | Operation callback      |
 | ConfigCameraBean          | Configuration parameter |

-> OperationDelegateCallBack: please refer to[Callback](./Callback.md)
+> OperationDelegateCallBack: please refer to [Callback](./Callback.md)

-> ConfigCameraBean:为配置参数对象，参数如下:
+> ConfigCameraBean: configuration parameters bean，it will return when [requestCameraInfo](./TuyaSmartCameraP2P.md), the parameters are as follows:

 **Parameter Description**